deeplearning4j/deeplearning4j/spark-gpus.md

         MultiLayerNetwork net = new MultiLayerNetwork(conf);
         net.init();

-Note that above, we also have a more complex (but versatile) [computation graph api](http://deeplearning4j.org/compgraph) for those familiar with other frameworks.
+Note that above, we also have a more complex (but versatile) [Computation Graph API](http://deeplearning4j.org/compgraph) for those familiar with other frameworks.

 Also of note here is the builder pattern being used.
-Since java doesn't have key word args, the fluent builder pattern is known as a best practice in java land due to the complimenting tools such as intellij for handling code completion.
-Despite its verbose nature, its also very easy to wrap in a more concise language such as clojure or scala.
+Since Java doesn't have key word args, the fluent builder pattern is known as a best practice in Java land due to the complimenting tools such as IntelliJ for handling code completion.
+Despite its verbose nature, its also very easy to wrap in a more concise language such as Clojure or Scala.

-We are going to release  a scala wrapper very similar to the keras framework taking advantage of some of the nicer constructs of the scala language which should help usability quite a bit.
+We are going to release a Scala wrapper very similar to the Keras framework taking advantage of some of the nicer constructs of the scala language which should help usability quite a bit.

-These configurations can also be defined via yaml or json.
+These configurations can also be defined via YAML or JSON.

-##Distributed Training with spark
+## Distributed Training with Spark

 Then we tell Spark how to perform parameter averaging: